vcampos4545/spacecraft-dynamics-sim/README.md

 cd build && cmake .. && cmake --build .
 ```

-This builds VGL (from a local `../VGL` checkout if present, otherwise via `FetchContent`) and produces three executables: `cubesat`, `falcon-9`, `bars`.
+This builds VGL (from a local `../VGL` checkout if present, otherwise via `FetchContent`) and the full set of example executables listed above (`orbit-validation`, `bars`, `solar-panel-deploy`, `chain`, `telescoping-boom`, `cubesat-pyramid`, `starship`, `starship-landing`, `robot-arm`, and — on supported platforms — `sitl`).

 ## Building your own simulation

-A simulation is a `PhysicsWorld`, one or more `RigidBody`s with actuators attached, and your own flight-software code that reads body state as sensor data and commands those actuators each frame.
+A simulation is a `PhysicsWorld`, one or more `RigidBody`s with actuators attached, and your own flight-software or controller code that reads body state as sensor data and commands those actuators each frame.
 The engine has no concept of "spacecraft" or "sensor" — that's entirely up to your scenario.
 Every example in `examples/` follows the same four steps:

-### 1. Define your spacecraft
+### 1. Define your vehicle

 Create a `RigidBody` and attach actuators.
 Actuators are `ForceGenerator`s owned by the body once attached — `addForceGenerator` takes a `unique_ptr`, so keep the raw pointer around to command it later: